-This guide does not address billing by free-standing physician practices, nor is it intended to capture payer-specific requirements.
+This guide does not address billing for administration of a CAR-T product by free-standing physician practices for CAR-T therapy, nor is it intended to capture payer-specific requirements.
 Providers remain responsible for confirming eligibility and coverage with each prospective patient's payer, and for checking payer-specific policies for information on prior authorization, coding and billing.
+This guide also does not address non-CAR T-cell immune effector cell immunotherapies, such as Tumor Infiltrating Lymphocytes (TILs), T-cell Receptor (TCR) therapies, or other types of cell and gene therapies, such as autologous stem-cell based gene therapies.
+Providers should refer to a product's own coding and billing guide for information on coding and billing for non CAR-T cell therapies.